 We have an anonymous and confidential whistleblower hotline for employees and third parties to report illegal or non- ethical behaviors.
 Complaints received through the hotline are analyzed and investigated by a compliance team appointed by the Head of Risk and Compliance to that effect.
-If the investigation confirms any wrongdoing, a report is issued with a recommendation of corrective actions that aim to remedy the situation and/or identify and control any other irregularities.
-In turn, the Company's Management will follow the recommendations in the report by implementing those remediate actions.
+If the investigation confirms any wrongdoing, a report is issued to Management with a recommendation of corrective actions that aim to remedy the situation and/or identify and control any other irregularities.
+The Company's Management then considers the recommendations in the report and implements steps to remediate.